mrc-ide/context/README.md

 This may do slightly weird things with complicated interactions between local and global objects and their environments, in which cases users should not use the automatic context generation.
 Things like C/C++ pointers, Rcpp/RcppR6 reference objects will also be badly affected.

+# Packages

+Coordinating package installation on remote machines turns out to be a bit horrible, especially when you only want packages installed if they are not already there (hence all the constructs like `if (!require(pkg)) install.packages(pkg)...` that tend to litter scripts.
+This situation is compounded if some packages are to come from non-CRAN repositories (e.g., unstable versions, research code, etc).
+To help this, `context` allows specifying a `package_sources` object that can include packages from:

+* `drat` repositories
+* github (using the devtools `user/repo[/subdir][@ref]` syntax
+* bitbucket
+* local packages (useful for private reposoitories as there's no need to deal with access rights)

+This is done by creating a local, ad-hoc, drat repository that the target machine can use.

 # Generalising

 Come up with a general way of specifying all the required bits so that we can reuse this in different contexts; `callr`, `rrqueue`, `experimentr`, `remake` all do variants of this but all store things in different ways.
 Something that generalised all of them would be great.
 This probably just requires store/retrieve methods for the classed objects that are returned.